MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#environmental-well-being">:open_file_folder: [<b><i>Full List of Environmental Well-being</i></b>]</a>.

+- Efficiency is Not Enough: A Critical Perspective of Environmentally Sustainable AI. [[paper]](https://arxiv.org/abs/2309.02065)
+  - Dustin Wright, Christian Igel, Gabrielle Samuel, Raghavendra Selvan.
+  - Key Word: Environmentally Sustainable AI; Carbon Footprint.
+  - <details><summary>Digest</summary> This paper discusses the environmental sustainability of machine learning (ML), particularly deep learning (DL), which can be computationally intensive and environmentally impactful due to energy consumption and carbon emissions.
+It argues that improving efficiency alone is insufficient to make ML environmentally sustainable.
+The paper identifies three key discrepancies in the relationship between efficiency and environmental sustainability in ML and highlights the need for a holistic approach.
+It advocates for "systems thinking" as a viable path to address the environmental impacts of ML comprehensively.

 - FECoM: A Step towards Fine-Grained Energy Measurement for Deep Learning. [[paper]](https://arxiv.org/abs/2308.12264)
   - Saurabhsingh Rajput, Tim Widmayer, Ziyuan Shang, Maria Kechagia, Federica Sarro, Tushar Sharma.
   - Key Word: Energy Measurement, Green AI.